 The Institute of Clinical Trials and Methodology (ICTM) at UCL is a global leader in the field with over 450 researchers (including clinicians, statisticians, trials managers) working within it.
 Students will meet and be taught by many of these researchers.

 Using a diverse range of clinical trials designs and methodology the ICTM provides evidence that impacts on a wide variety of diseases and has a particularly strong track record in cancer, HIV, tuberculosis, primary care, and mental and women's health.

 There is expertise from early to late phase clinical trials, stratified medicine and novel interventions such as targeted therapies.

 Full-time: 1 year; Part-time: 2 years; Flexible: up to 5 years;

 Fee UK/EU Full-time: GBP9,290; UK/EU Part-time: GBP4,645; Overseas Full-time: GBP23,710; Overseas Part-time: GBP11,800;

 Qualification and course duration

 The programme is delivered through a combination of lectures, seminars, workshops, tutorials, online resources and practical work.
-Assessment is through written examinations, oral and poster presentations, written assignments (for example, essays, abstracts, background section of a protocol, critical analysis of published work, patient information and communication plans) and the dissertation/report.
+Assessment is through written examinations, oral presentations, written assignments (for example, essays, abstracts, background section of a protocol, critical analysis of published work, patient information and communication plans) and the dissertation/report.

 Course contact details